-Euphorbia bicompacta is a succulent shrub or small tree, up to 23 feet (7 m) tall, with thick, upright, succulent trunk and side branches.
+Euphorbia bicompacta is a succulent shrub or small tree with thick, upright, succulent trunk and side branches.
+It grows up to 23 feet (7 m) tall.
 The leaves are succulent, green, and up to 7 inches (17.5 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).